Skip advert

 Most of our evo Leaderboard lap times are set at the Anglesey coastal circuit, but we’ve also used the Bedford Autodrome and Blyton Park for timings, so have included those in separate lists, too.

-As it stands, the current fastest lap was recorded by Ferrari’s 987bhp SF90 as fitted with the Assetto Fiorano package on Michelin Cup 2 R tyres, driven by Steve Suttcliffe.
-It lapped the Anglesey coastal circuit in 1:10.0, making it not just our fastest lap completed by a road-legal car, but the fastest (speedhump capable) production car lap time around Anglesey.
-When will it be broken?
-Given the incredible speed of supercar development, we suspect it won’t be long…
+As it stands, the current fastest lap for a two-seater road-legal production car was recorded by Ferrari’s 987bhp SF90 fitted with the Assetto Fiorano package on Michelin Cup 2 R tyres, driven by Steve Sutcliffe.
+It lapped the Anglesey coastal circuit in 1:10.0, making it not just our quickest lap for a two-seater road car but also the fastest (speedhump-capable) production car lap time around Anglesey.

 Anglesey, UK.
 GPS: 53.188372, -4.496385.
 Length: 1.55 miles

-As you'll notice, top spot on our leaderboard is occupied by a British-built favourite, the BAC Mono.
-That lap time was set some time ago, leaving an opening for a newer and even more extreme BAC model to improve on that time.
-The fastest supercar we’ve timed was the aforementioned Ferrari SF90, kicking the long-standing McLaren P1 off the top spot, while the SEAT Leon Cupra Sub8 still holds the hot hatchback best time, although many of its contemporary rivals have yet to set a time in Wales.
+Behind the Revolution and Radical SR3 XXR, the top spot for a road-legal car on our leaderboard is occupied by a British-built favourite, the single-seater BAC Mono R. That lap time was set on slick tyres, however, meaning the fastest lap for a road-legal car on road-legal tyres is another single-seat BAC model: the Mono 2.5.
+The fastest two-seater supercar we’ve timed was the aforementioned Ferrari SF90, while the SEAT Leon Cupra Sub8 still holds the benchmark lap for a hot hatchback, although many of its contemporary rivals have yet to set a time in Wales.

 Click on the links to find out more about the cars and watch the videos of our fast laps here.